kaithar/Archipelago/worlds/sonic1/README.md

 ## TODO/Missing features

-- I'll be adding UT maps to make it easier to track down missing monitors.
-- Monitors may get renamed to better reflect their location if feedback suggests it is necessary.
 - The code will probably need a little cleanup.
-- I'll probably abstract the MD/Genesis SRAM code since the byte weirdness is pretty consistent for any game using that ram.
 - Worth adding item received messages via BizHawk Client's message feature?
 Feedback welcome on that